-Claire Thwaites, head of Vodafone Foundation and United Nations Foundation Partnership, says: "The partnership has been focusing on mHeath for three years.
-Mobile is so ubiquitous in emerging markets.
-Infrastructure can more easily be deployed than fixed line infrastructure.
-We are looking at how mobile communications can improve health care."
-She says some of the areas mobiles are being used include SMS text alerts to enable patients adhere to their prescriptions, education programmes to improve health awareness, data collection and training of health care workers.
+Claire Thwaites, head of Vodafone Foundation and United Nations Foundation Partnership, said: “The partnership has been focusing on mHeath for three years.
+Mobile is so ubiquitous in emerging markets, and infrastructure can more easily be deployed than fixed line infrastructure, so we are looking at how mobile communications can improve healthcare.”

-She says the scheme has been a huge success with uptake of over 40%.
-People are being encouragedthrough free air time from the mobile provider involved in the project.
+She added that the scheme has been a huge success with uptake of over 40%.
+People are being encouraged through free air time from the mobile provider involved in the project.